joonlabs/adressomat.js/README.md

 [![Generic badge](https://img.shields.io/badge/version-1.0-<COLOR>.svg)](https://adressomat.de)
 [![Generic badge](https://img.shields.io/badge/status-available-<COLOR>.svg)](https://adressomat.de/status)
 # Adress-O-Mat API (JS)
 This is the  the javascript binding's home of the adressomat's api.
-From here you can [download](https://raw.githubusercontent.com/joonlabs/adressomat-api-js/master/js/adressomat.js "Download the js-api-file.") the current version and use it for your projects.
+From here you can download [adressomat.js](https://raw.githubusercontent.com/joonlabs/adressomat-api-js/master/js/adressomat.js "Download the js-api-file.") and [autocomplete.js](https://raw.githubusercontent.com/joonlabs/adressomat-api-js/master/js/autocomplete.js "Download the js-api-file.") and use it for your projects.

-For access keys and pricing information, see [adressomat.de](https://adressomat.de "Adressomat Homepage").
+For api keys, data coverage and pricing information, see [adressomat.de](https://adressomat.de "Adressomat Homepage").

-## Usage
+## adressomat.js
-Just download (or clone) the .js-file in the ```js/``` folder and include it into your project.
+Put the ```adressomat.js```-file from the ```js/``` folder into your project and include it.
-After loading the script into your project you can create an object of the ```AdressOMat```class and use it as described in the following examples.
+After loading the script into the page you can create an instance of the ```AdressOMat```class and use it as described in the following examples.
-### /api/query/
+### query endpoint
-The ```/api/query/``` endpoint allows you to search for addresses by string:
+The ```/api/query/``` endpoint allows you to search for addresses by string and is called via the ```query({query,limit,...})``` method:
 ```javascript
 let api = new AdressOMat({
     key : "YOUR_API_KEY_HERE"